 The average parent gives 17 commands in a half an hour, in families withThe Incredible Years, Carolyn Webster -Stratton

 behaviouraldifficulties, this raises to 40!
 (Wow)

 There is a middle ground, Research shows that children who are given limits that are constructive and given with empathy feel safe and contained and ultimately develop self- regulation.

 How do you Decide what Limits are necessary?

 I know you are angry with your brother for taking your toy but it’s not alright to kick him.
 I am going to give you our agreed consequence, even though I know that you are trying to control the “anger”.
-So next time, Let’s try to speak out the “anger” and keep your feet
+So next time, Let’s try to speak out the “anger” and keep your feet safely on the floor.

 There may need to be an immediate consequence.
 Work out what House Rules are important in your family, other than safety what do you want your children to comply with.
 More on House Rules and Consequences at my Postive Discipline Workshop